 Q. Describe the most common types of jobs you do for your clients.

-A. Most of the recent work has been consulting, training, and implementations around content marketing and mobile implementation.
-I’m coordinating the most significantly disruptive marketing initiative to ever hit the spirits and wine industry and it’s slated to launch in Feb 15.
+A. I do strategic work.
+Helping companies identify opportunities in the noncustomer is my most passionate work.
+Noncustomers and unexplored marketspace is the Blue Ocean Strategy mindset.
+I’m blessed to have been certified as a practicioner at the Insead Blue Ocean Strategy Institute in Fountainebleau France so most of the recent work has been consulting, training, and implementations around strategic work.
+Recent projects involved choosing an online community platform software solution.
+Determining the near term strategic implementation strategy, identifying monetization opportunities and running the systems that served content marketing and mobile implementation.
+In addition, I’m coordinating the most significantly disruptive marketing initiative to ever hit the spirits and wine industry and it’s slated to go national this Fall.
 It’s a mobile data play of major importance.
 Recently, wordpress consulting, email and social technology and media work has been in the forefront.

 Q. Describe three recent jobs you’ve completed.

 - An exstentive spec doc for a mobile app build that will serve to revolutionize the spirits marketing space.

 - A deep content site for a consultant most recently.
 Great branding, strong plugin implementation and great price.

 - The completion and launch of a Group Buying website.
 Very complex package with considerable merchant account expertise required as well as project managing the PHP and web people.

 - Consistent running of Facebook promotions, Facebook Offers, and audience engagement

 - Negotiation of leveraging online platforms into local results literally driving purchasing traffic into local establishments.